FAQs

 What is my BillWill Legacy Contact

-Someone you trust to begin the process of managing your bills after your death or incapacity.
-If you have an executor / power of attorney in place, they are best person to choose to be your Legacy Contact.
-If this ins’t possible, BillWill will still work after your death or incapacity but it will take a little more work and communication between your Legacy Contact and BillWill to make it happen.
+If you have an executor or power of attorney in place, they are the best person to choose as your Legacy Contact.
+If this isn’t possible, BillWill will still function after your death or incapacity, but it may require additional communication and coordination between your Legacy Contact and BillWill to ensure everything is managed smoothly.

 No. But you can change your Legacy Contact any time from your BillWill dashboard.